 Baby Cuddle Interval Multiplier to 0.15

-Who wouldn’t want to cuddle small deadly lizards?
-Setting the Cuddle Interval Multiplier to 0.15 along with the Use Single Player Settings box checked, you will be able to cuddle the babies about every 10 minutes for imprinting.
+Who wouldn’t want to cuddle small, deadly lizards?
+Setting the Cuddle Interval Multiplier to 0.15 along with the Use Single Player Settings box checked, you can cuddle the babies about every 10 minutes for imprinting.

 Baby Cuddle Grace Multiplier to 10.0